SoilMolecularEcology/metabarcoding-workflows/articles/galapago-mora/README.md

-# Deciphering the rhizosphere microbial and fauna diversity and ecological interactions of *Rubus niveus*: the top invasive threat in Galápagos
+# Deciphering the rhizosphere microbial and fauna diversity and ecological interactions of *Rubus niveus*: the top invasive plant threat in Galápagos

 **Status:** Manuscript in preparation